 Due to timing issues, no transitional provisions for the Study were included in the 2017 AU.
-Accordingly, DBCTM has now prepared a Study DAAU to amend the 2017 AU to adjust the RAB, ARR and TIC..
+Accordingly, DBCTM has now prepared a Study DAAU to amend the 2017 AU to adjust the RAB, ARR and TIC in the same way as proposed in the original Study DAAU submitted on 2 February 2017.

 The 2017 AU introduced a number of changes to the definition of feasibility studies and the proportion of costs allowed to be included in the RAB.
-In particular, the definition of a FEL 3 study includes a requirement for ±10% accuracy of the estimated cost of an expansion, which was not contemplated at the time the Study was undertaken, and which would incur substantially higher costs than were included in the Study DAAU.
+In particular, the definition of a FEL 3 study includes a requirement for $\pm 10\%$ accuracy of the estimated cost of an expansion, which was not contemplated at the time the Study was undertaken, and which would incur substantially higher costs than were included in the Study DAAU.

 In accordance with s.142(1) of the QCA Act, DBCTM therefore seeks approval of the attached amendments to the 2017 AU, providing for the Study costs to be considered under the provisions of the 2010 AU that were in force at the time the Study was initiated, completed, and originally submitted to the QCA for consideration.
 These amendments to the 2017 AU provide for the costs of feasibility studies necessitated by the PSA to be included in the regulated asset base (RAB) in accordance with s.5.10(r) and the definition of Review Event (e)(6) of the AU.

+DBCTM notes the QCA's letter on 2 February 2017 confirms that DAAUs with a high degree of stakeholder support "can be considered and finalised quickly".
+All of the DBCT Access Holders who were Access Holders at the time the 2010 AU extension DAAU was submitted have agreed not to object to inclusion into the RAB of the prudent costs of the Study, subject to the QCA's usual review process.
 The DBCT User Group has been given an opportunity to review the proposed drafting amendments prior to submission.
 An amendment was made in response to comments from the User Group, and while feedback has not been received from all User Group members, at this stage DBCTM does not anticipate any objections to the amendments submitted.

 DBCTM's ARR modelling has been provided to the QCA as part of this DAAU.
-DBCTM notes that approval of this DAAU will increase the RAB, ARR and TIC by \$8.8m, \$0.6m and \$0.0073/tonne respectively in the 2017-18 financial year.
+DBCTM notes that approval of this DAAU will increase the RAB, ARR and TIC by \$8.3m, \$0.5m and \$0.0066/tonne respectively in the 2016-17 financial year.
+DBCTM further notes that a one-off adjustment will apply for the relevant revenue owing to DBCTM from 1 July 2016 to the date of approval.

 Further details relating to the Study are contained in Attachment 1 - Supporting Material.
-The amended 2017 AU is included for the QCA's consideration in Attachment 2.
+The amended 2017 DAU is included for the QCA's consideration in Attachment 2.

-Please contact me on 3002 3113 if you have any related queries.
+Please contact Jonathan Blakey on 3002 3113 if you have any related queries.